Play Audio

 Immediately address psychosocial hazards such as workplace bullying, harassment, discrimination and toxic supervisory relationships

-• Follow inclusive policies & practices
+• Follow inclusive policies and practices

 Actively follow their organizations’ inclusive policies and practices.
 Welcoming varying perspectives fosters a psychologically safe work environment, which builds trust between leadership and employees, increases job satisfaction levels and helps minimize job-related stressors.